ppaschos/ciconnect-portal-markdowns/cms.ci-connect.net/signup_content/signup_instructions.md

-To join CMS Connect, you will need to possess an institutional ID.
+To join CMS Connect, you will need an institutional ID.

 1) After clicking on the Continue button below, you will be redirected to a sign-up page using your institutional ID.